Telecom Valley

 Telecom Valley was an area located in Sonoma County, California specifically the Redwood Business Park of Petaluma, California.

 History

-Telecom Valley is the term coined for the North San Francisco Bay Area Highway 101 corridor between Petaluma and Santa Rosa in Northern California.
+Telecom Valley is the term for the North San Francisco Bay Area Highway 101 corridor between Petaluma and Santa Rosa in Northern California.

 Derivation

 It was derived from its South Bay Area cousin Silicon Valley.
 In 1969, Don Green, later nicknamed the "Father of Telecom Valley", founded Digital Telephone Systems (DTS) in San Rafael, CA. It is considered the original seed for Telecom Valley which developed farther north in Sonoma County driven by lower cost facilities and housing.
 Digital Telephone Systems was an early innovator in the Telecom Equipment arena developing a Digital loop carrier (DLC) and digital Private Branch Exchange systems.
 Bell Labs and Western Electric, the R&D and manufacturing arms of the original AT&T Bell System dominated the DLC markets with the SLC-96 and SLC series 5 systems prior to the 1984 Bell System divestiture.
 Digital Telephone Systems was purchased by Farinon Corporation which was subsequently acquired by Harris Corporation of Melbourne, Florida in 1980.